 If you would like to print out this tutorial, you can purchase the downloadable PDF version here.

-The instructions for these earrings are written for the 1 1/2 inch earrings shown in the main image.
+The instructions for these earrings are written for the 1 1/2 inch earrings shown below.
 However, you can make these earrings as long (or as short) as you like.
 Feel free to experiment with different beads and lengths.
 Add multiple beads to each earring, or embellish your earrings with wrapping wire.
 See the Variations section of this tutorial for more ideas about how you can make these earrings uniquely your own.

 Straighten a length of 20ga wire by running it between your fingers or the jaws of your Nylon jaw pliers a few times.
 Once the wire is straight, measure and cut two 3-inch pieces of 20ga wire.